 To copy the ferrite core solution to overcome the non matching inside to outside coax lengths dilemma might be a sound idea here too (see 50 to 28 ohms version)

 How to transform from 50 ohms to 200 ohms to feed a Folded Dipole as Driven Element

 The transformation ratio of a Half Wave "Diversion" Line is 1:4.

 Measured lengths for RG-142B/U PTFE coax are 700 mm flat for 144 MHz and 231 mm for 432 MHz, from end of shield to end of shield.
 The excess length of the unshielded ends adds to the Folded Dipole.
-I advise NOT to ground the balun side of the Folded DE.
+I advise NOT to electrically connect the balun to boom.